 Program topics vary by class, but may include:

 Classes are held in groups and are led by Certified Diabetes Educators.
 Each patient may bring one support person, limited to one for space reasons.
-For more information or to register, ask your Vanderbilt provider or contact Eskind Diabetes Center.
+For more information or to register, ask your Vanderbilt provider or contact Eskind Diabetes Clinic.